silvia-odwyer/flashback/README.md

 Flashback is a powerful image filtering web app that sends your photos back in time.

-Whether you're looking for chic 80s filters, want to add wear & tear, or want to add some 1920s glamour to your pix, flashback has you covered.
+Whether you're looking for chic 80s filters, electric cyberpunk filters, or want to add some 1920s glamour to your pics, Flashback has you covered.

-Image filtering comprises vintage filters, solarizers, inverters, and over fifty more.
+Flashback contains 55 filters, with more on the way.

 ## Flashback In Action
 ![Flashback can transform an image into a retro or vintage lookalike.](https://github.com/silvia-odwyer/flashback/blob/master/media/flashback-app-3.gif "Flashback can transform an image into a retro or vintage lookalike.")

+Flashback can even transform a city into a scene from a cyberpunk film or a vintage city of the 1920s.
+Take a look:

 ![Flashback can transform even this image of a city into a scene from a cyberpunk film!](https://github.com/silvia-odwyer/flashback/blob/master/media/flashback-app-city.gif "Flashback can transform even this image of a city into a scene from a cyberpunk film!")

 ## Try It Out
 Flashback is live here.

+## [TOFIX]
+- Portrait images are only considered by the web app at the moment.
+- Retaining aspect ratio of the image is on the way.

 ## Filters
 - Vintage: 1920s chic, sepia, hazy vintage, perfumed imagery